Mathilde Tantot Wears Nothing But A Towel Around Her Waist In Latest Snap

 Another follower told Tantot that she was “exquisite,” adding that it was a shame that she often hid her face and smile in her photos.

-Fans of Tantot will remember that she is half of the creative force behind Khassani Swimwear — business she operates with her twin sister, Pauline.
+Fans of Tantot will remember that she is half of the creative force behind Khassani Swimwear, a business she operates with her twin sister, Pauline.
 According to the company’s web page, the sisters are committed to making swimwear that makes women feel beautiful and confident in a swimsuit.

 The French beauty is undoubtedly confident in her own skin and has no qualms about showing as much of it as Instagram will allow.
 She also likes to share flirty photos that get plenty of attention.